 What Happens If I Exceed a Quota?

-Quotas are reset by Google approximately every 24 hours.
-After turning certification OFF in your exam, Certify'em will check back every hour until these quotas from Google have reset, at which point it will try to turn certification ON and and reenable exam access.
-You will not be notified again by email when certification is turned back ON.
+Quotas are reset approximately every 24 hours.
+After turning Automatic Certification OFF in your exam, Certify'em will check back every hour until these quotas have reset, at which point it will try to turn Automatic Certification ON and and reenable exam access.
+You will not be notified again by email when Automatic Certification is turned back ON.

 Even once your daily quotas have been restored, any Google Form responses made while quotas were exceeded will not be automatically reprocessed by Certify'em.
-You will instead need to reprocess these using the Resend Certificates functionality of Certify'em.
+You will instead need to process these using the Issue Certificates Manually functionality of Certify'em.

 Can My Daily Quotas Be Increased?

-Daily quotas are set for Add-ons by Google, not Certify'em, so unfortunately they cannot be increased.
+Daily server quotas are set for Add-ons by Google, not Certify'em, so unfortunately they cannot be increased.

 If you need to send more certificates each day than you can now, here are a few options for you to consider:

-- Share via Drive: Instead of emailing certificates, consider the option to share via Google Drive (see advanced options).
-Exam-takers will be able to find their certificates in the "Shared with me" section of their Google Drive.
+Share via Drive: Instead of emailing certificates, consider the option to share via Google Drive (see advanced options).
+This works because the email notifications are sent by Google Drive, and not Certify'em.
+Exam-takers will also be able to find their certificates in the "Shared with me" section of their Google Drive.
 Note though that:

-- Plan on setting aside a few hours to purchase and setup G Suite.
+Plan on setting aside a few hours to purchase and setup Google Workspace.

-- You should read this article carefully for a more detailed discussion of using G Suite.
+You should read this article carefully for a more detailed discussion of using Google Workspace.